 Those not wanting to take on all the other elements usually involved in a desert safari (such as dune bashing and quad biking), this is the much more sedate and camel-focused activity for you to choose.
 You can even receive camel hug therapy or feed baby goats!

 If you prefer to see your four-legged friends in action from afar, then you can enjoy seeing them either in racing action or being put through their training strides at Al Marmoom Racetrack.

-Located next to the Al Marmoom Heritage Village in the Al Lisaili area, this will get you into the heart of the action and enjoying a traditional Emirati past time side-by-side with the locals.
+Located next to the Al Marmoom Heritage Village in the Al Lisaili area, this will get you into the heart of the action and enjoying a traditional Emirati pastime side-by-side with the locals.

-Bring some binoculars and an open mind as you watch electronically controlled jockeys pound there way around the track, followed by a thundering stampeded of 4×4’s cheering their charges on.
+Bring some binoculars and an open mind as you watch electronically controlled jockeys pound their way around the track, followed by a thundering stampeded of 4×4’s cheering their charges on.

 Camel Beauty Pageant in the UAE

 For something truly unique, try the Al Dhafra Festival.
 This is the absolute trip of a lifetime and an amazing cultural experience.
 As well as many traditional Bedouin events from Saluki racing to falconry – even sheep milking and date packing – the centrepiece event is the Camel Mazayna – a beauty contest for camels.
 Prize money is big and it’s taken very seriously.